smart-data-models/dataModel.EnergyCIM/ExcIEEEST3A/doc/spec.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `ka`: Voltage regulator gain (K).
 This is parameter K in the IEEE Std.
 Typical Value = 200.
 Default: 0.0  - `kc`: Rectifier loading factor proportional to commutating reactance (K).
 Typical Value = 0.2.
 Default: 0.0  - `kg`: Feedback gain constant of the inner loop field regulator (K).
 Typical Value = 1.
 Default: 0.0  - `ki`: Potential circuit gain coefficient (K).
 Typical Value = 0.
 Default: 0.0  - `km`: Forward gain constant of the inner loop field regulator (K).
 Typical Value = 7.93.
 Default: 0.0  - `kp`: Potential circuit gain coefficient (K).
 Typical Value = 6.15.
 Default: 0.0  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `ta`: Voltage regulator time constant (T).
 Typical Value = 0.
 Default: 0  - `tb`: Voltage regulator time constant (T).
 Typical Value = 10.
 Default: 0  - `tc`: Voltage regulator time constant (T).
 Typical Value = 1.
 Default: 0  - `thetap`: Potential circuit phase angle (thetap).
 Typical Value = 0.
 Default: 0.0  - `tm`: Forward time constant of inner loop field regulator (T).
 Typical Value = 0.4.
 Default: 0  - `type`: NGSI type.
 It has to be ExcIEEEST3A  - `vbmax`: Maximum excitation voltage (V).
 Typical Value = 6.9.
 Default: 0.0  - `vgmax`: Maximum inner loop feedback voltage (V).
 Typical Value = 5.8.
 Default: 0.0  - `vimax`: Maximum voltage regulator input limit (V).
 Typical Value = 0.2.
 Default: 0.0  - `vimin`: Minimum voltage regulator input limit (V).
 Typical Value = -0.2.
 Default: 0.0  - `vmmax`: Maximum inner loop output (V).
 Typical Value = 1.
 Default: 0.0  - `vmmin`: Minimum inner loop output (V).
 Typical Value = 0.
 Default: 0.0  - `vrmax`: Maximum voltage regulator output (V).
 Typical Value = 10.
 Default: 0.0  - `vrmin`: Minimum voltage regulator output (V).
 Typical Value = -10.
 Default: 0.0  - `xl`: Reactance associated with potential source (X).
 Typical Value = 0.081.
 Default: 0.0
 Required properties
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany. some properties can have wrong type.
 This was the case, pelase raise an issue or send mail to alberto.abella@fiware.org
 ## Data Model description of properties